RebelliousSpirit/electronics-store/README.md

 # electronics-store
-This is an online store made in bright colors
+This is an online store